-We’ve all heard of Vitamin C and its role in promoting a healthy immune system, but this vitamin also plays a pivotal role in the health of your skin with a long list of clinically-proven benefits.
-According to the Cleveland Clinic (and innumerable other highly-reputable sources), Vitamin C is the only anti-oxidant that is scientifically proven to stimulate the synthesis of collagen, minimizing fine lines, scars, and wrinkles.
-In addition to stimulating collagen production, Vitamin C can also reverse and prevent damage due to photoaging, reduce hyperpigmentation and brighten the skin.
+We’ve all heard of Vitamin C and its role in promoting a healthy immune system.
+However, this vitamin also plays a pivotal role in the health of your skin with a long list of clinically-proven benefits.
+According to the Cleveland Clinic (and innumerable other highly-reputable sources), Vitamin C is the only anti-oxidant that is scientifically proven to stimulate the synthesis of collagen.
+It also helps in minimizing fine lines, scars, and wrinkles.
+In addition to stimulating collagen production, Vitamin C can also reverse and prevent damage due to photoaging.
+It can also help reduce hyperpigmentation and brighten the skin.
 It is no wonder Vitamin C has become a holy grail ingredient in cult skincare products and is a must-have step in any skincare routine.

-Vitamin C is naturally found in both the dermis and epidermis of the skin but as we age, the amount of vitamin C in our skin can decrease substantially which can make skin look dull, wrinkled, and dry.
+Vitamin C is naturally found in both the dermis and epidermis of the skin.
+However, as we age, the amount of vitamin C in our skin can decrease substantially.
+As such, our skin may look dull, wrinkled, and dry.
 To restore the optimal level of Vitamin C in the skin, you can apply a vitamin C product topically to the surface of the skin.
 When applied topically, this potent product can travel past the epidermis into deeper layers of the skin.

-Due to the popularity of Vitamin C, there are many serums and other skincare products on the market containing this active ingredient, but not all Vitamin C serums are created equal.
+There are many serums out there due to the popularity of Vitamin C. Other skincare products on the market containing this active ingredient, but not all Vitamin C serums are created equal.
 Currently, my favorite Vitamin C product is the Dermalogica Biolumin-C Serum.
-This serum contains the highest concentration and most stable formulation of L-Ascorbic acid (Vitamin C) along with Lactic Acid (a powerful AHA).
+This serum contains the highest concentration.
+It also has the most stable formulation of L-Ascorbic acid (Vitamin C) along with Lactic Acid (a powerful AHA).

-Vitamin C is something I use year-round, but its benefits are especially powerful in the summer and other periods when my skin has increased exposure to the sun.
-Due to its powerful antioxidant properties, Vitamin C neutralizes free radicals that are caused by sun exposure and other environmental pollutants.
-UV radiation is a major trigger of free radicals in the skin and while adequate sunscreen is a non-negotiable any day of the week (make sure yours has both UVA and UVB protection!), Vitamin C has become a must-have addition to my daily skincare routine as well.
+Vitamin C is something I use year-round.
+However, its benefits are especially powerful in the summer and other periods when my skin has increased exposure to the sun.
+Due to its powerful antioxidant properties, Vitamin C neutralizes free radicals due to sun exposure and other environmental pollutants.
+UV radiation is a major trigger of free radicals in the skin.
+While adequate sunscreen is a non-negotiable any day of the week, make sure yours has both UVA and UVB protection!
+Vitamin C has become a must-have addition to my daily skincare routine as well.